truekas/PencilSharpener/README.md

 First, take your ch341a flash programmer and attach it to your chip clip (the red wire connects to number 1 on the ch341a).
 Take the end of your chip clip, and re-attach it to your flash chip.
 Now [connect to your device](https://docs.chrultrabook.com/docs/unbricking/unbrick-ch341a.html#prepping-to-flash) though your linux system and run the following commands:

-If you are somehow not using a flash programmer, remove `-p ch341a_spi` from the commands you run.
+If you are not using a flash programmer, remove `-p ch341a_spi` from the commands you run.

 ```bash
 flashrom --wp-disable